darrenldl/ProVerif-ATP/README.md

 Combining ProVerif and Automated Theorem Provers for Security Protocol Verification

-Authors : Di Long Li and Alwen Tiu, at The Australian National University
+Authors : Di Long Li and Alwen Tiu, at The Australian National University, Canberra ACT 2600, Australia

 This project is part of our submission to CADE-27